Amethyst-E/Stat-Tracker/README.md

 The first and second value are setup to reset to 0 on program launch, but these values are tracked lifetime as the 8th and 9th values.

+Upon statup enter the filename, excluding directory and file extension, of the the data set you would like to modify and hit enter.
+If a matching filename is found in the Stats folder it will open the file and start listening for your numpad.
+If a matching filename cannot be found you will be asked to enter a correct one.
+If you wish to exit before loading a filename type "exit" instead.
+Functionality for switching data sets after intial selection has not yet been implemented.

 lool xd